jacobrees/intergage-launch-pad/README.md

 ```scss
 $c2-cms-base-product: 'Ecom';
 ```
 There is also some Javascipt that needs to added to the main.bundle.js file.
-Remove the commented code labeled 'Ecom' in src/app/index.js
+Uncomment code labeled 'Ecom' in src/app/index.js

 When a copy of the Launch Pad is upgraded to E-Commerce it will use to legacy markup by default, this is not styled by the framework.
 Instead there are display templates available which need to be selected in 'E-Commerce Settings' > 'Layout':
 - ✅ Use Responsive Checkout